Sir Geoff Hurst is an England football legend.

 The Germans equalised in the game’s last minutes, forcing extra time.
 The following 30 minutes shaped the rest of Hurst’s life…

 It looked like a 3-2 win for England, but in the last seconds, just as the referee was about to blow his whistle, Bobby Moore made the final pass to Hurst.
 The referee had not yet blown his whistle, yet some supporters assumed the game was complete and started invading the pitch.
-As Hurst collected the pass, BBC commentator Kenneth Wolstenholme made the most famous piece of football commentary ever…
+As Hurst collected the pass, BBC commentator Kenneth Wolstenholme made the most famous football commentary ever…

 “And here comes Hurst, he’s got… (notices invaders)